What is the expected behaviour, but what actually happens?

 Clear picture of the error with a clearly displayed message

-Correct log files are gathered and reviewed to find additional error messages not displayed directly to the end user
+Correct log and har files are gathered and reviewed to find additional error messages not displayed directly to the end user

 In case of configuration problems, ensure that the setup follows the recommendations and best practices listed there.
 Example for multi-node environments include "Do we have all the necessary ports open?"
 A list for those can be found on our Help.

 Important if 3rd party software is interacting with the Qlik software and included.
 Example in case of the problem is only seen if a Reverse Proxy is in play, and the symptoms indicate that QlikSense is unable to establish a Websocket.
 Double check if the 3rd party proxy is compatible with WebSockets and/or correctly configured.